Change Management Speaker Garrison Wynn

 Making The Most Of Difficult Situations

 This funny, insightful keynote combines relationship building with no-fluff motivation and change to deliver real solutions in uncertain times.
 Garrison examines the challenges we face (from COVID-19 to communication breakdown) and shows how we can laugh at our problems while using them as catalysts for success.
-This session covers a lot of ground and provides no-cost, easily implemented, proven solutions that your people can use right away.
+This session covers a lot of ground and provides no-cost, researched-based, easily implemented, proven solutions that your people can use right away.

 Easily Customized Segments Include: